 Welcome to the Shetland Metal Detecting Club & Historical Society

 In an effort to discover empirical evidence in order to prove the Romans did indeed reach Shetland, a small group of dedicated metal detectorists and amateur historians are already searching various areas in Dunrossness.
-Based on significant research, we already have permission to field walk and detect a number of local spots.
+Based on significant research, they already have permission to field walk and detect a number of local spots.
 We’re also asking Shetlanders if they or their ancestors have found or possess what might be Roman coins and artefacts found on the island and where they were discovered.
-If anyone has any information please email us at: email@example.com
+If anyone has any information please: Email me

-John Wishart of Cunningsburgh created [ Metal Detect Shetland ] on Facebook in October 2014.
-It shows an array of many interesting finds throughout Shetland and I encourage local folk to use John’s page in order to display their finds and discuss the hobby.
-Any current Facebook members are welcome to join the SMDCHS and benefit from our future membership with the National Council for Metal Detecting.
+Detectorists must respect the law pertaining to the protection of Scheduled Ancient Monuments and Archaeological Areas and acts responsibly.
+Any significant finds are carefully documented and reported to the local museum as a matter of course.
+If you want to participate in metal detecting please contact John Wishart of Cunningsburgh at [ Metal Detect Shetland ] whose been on Facebook since October 2014.
+They show an array of many interesting finds throughout Shetland and I encourage local folk to use John’s page in order to display their finds and discuss the hobby.

 Metal Detecting Law in Scotland: Click here to download